 - Cyclones: can happen between November to April, especially west of French Polynesia.

-- Tsunamis: rare but can happen (last one was in Samoa in 2009).
+- Tsunamis: rare but can happen ( the last one was in Samoa in 2009).
 You’ll notice evacuation signs and might even witness a safety drill.

 - Leptospirosis: usually caused by eating food that’s been contaminated by pig or rat urine.
 Always wash fruits & vegetables – even if you just picked them off the tree.